oracle/accs-caching-java-sdk/README.md

 The sub-directory ``cache-client-examples/appcache-example`` contains an example using the client API which can be deployed to ACCS.

-See [the README](appcache-example/README.md) for full instructions on how to build and deploy this example.
+See the [example README](cache-client-examples/appcache-example/README.md) for full instructions on how to build and deploy this example.

 ### LocalSessionProvider Example

 The sub-directory  ```cache-client-examples/local-session-provider-example``` contains an example showing how to use the the client API against a LocalSessionProvider without having to deploy to ACCS.

-See [the README](local-session-provider-example/README.md) for full instructions on how to build and run this example.
+See the [example README](cache-client-examples/local-session-provider-example/README.md) for full instructions on how to build and run this example.

 ## Referencing the API from Maven Projects